WalletWasabi/WasabiDoc/docs/using-wasabi/PayJoin.md

 ## The goal of PayJoin

-[PayJoin](https://docs.btcpayserver.org/features/payjoin/payjoin-spec) is a collaborative transaction among the sender and the receiver of a payment, for example the merchant and the customer.
+[PayJoin](https://docs.btcpayserver.org/features/payjoin/payjoin-spec) is a collaborative transaction between the sender and the receiver of a payment, for example the merchant and the customer.
 The goal of the protocol is to break the common input ownership heuristic, while making it difficult to fingerprint that the transaction is in fact a CoinJoin.
 Further, it reduces the transaction fees paid by the merchant due to consolidation of coins.